iTwin/itwinjs-core/docs/learning/backend/Channel.md

 # Working With Channels in iModels

-A "channel" is a tree of models and elements below a *Channel Subject* element.
+A "channel" is a tree of models and elements starting at one or more *Channel* root elements.
 Channels segregate the contents of an iModel into *sections* to provide access control over which applications may change which data.
 The concept is *cooperative* in that applications indicate the channels to which they pertain, and any attempt to modify data outside one of those channels is denied with a *channel constraint* exception at runtime.
+Instances of `InformationPartitionElement` subclasses are used as *Channel* root elements in the large majority of cases. `DefinitionContainer`s can be used as *Channel* root elements when needed at the repository-global scope.

 To help visualize how channels are used, imagine an iModel with the following breakdown:

 RootSubject
+- DefinitionPartition
   - DictionaryModel
+    - DefinitionContainer11
+      - DefinitionModel
         - Elements ...
+    - <span style="color:green;font-weight:bold">DefinitionContainer21</span>
+      - <span style="color:green">DefinitionModel</span>
+        - <span style="color:green">Elements ...</span>
 - Subject0
   - PhysicalPartition01
     - Model01
       - Elements ...
-- <span style="color:red;font-weight:bold">Subject1</span>
+- Subject1
-  - <span style="color:red">PhysicalParition11</span>
+  - <span style="color:red;font-weight:bold">PhysicalParition11</span>
     - <span style="color:red">Model11</span>
       - <span style="color:red">Elements ...</span>

-- <span style="color:blue;font-weight:bold">Subject2</span>
+- Subject2
-  - <span style="color:blue">PhysicalParition21</span>
+  - <span style="color:blue;font-weight:bold">PhysicalParition21</span>
     - <span style="color:blue">Model21</span>
       - <span style="color:blue">Elements ...</span>
+  - Subject21
-  - <span style="color:blue">Subject21</span>
+    - <span style="color:blue;font-weight:bold">PhysicalParition211</span>
-    - <span style="color:blue">PhysicalParition211</span>
+      - <span style="color:blue">Model211</span>
-      - <span style="color:blue">...</span>
+        - <span style="color:blue">Elements ...</span>

-In this example, <span style="color:red;font-weight:bold">Subject1</span> and <span style="color:blue;font-weight:bold">Subject2</span> are the channel roots.
+In this example, <span style="color:green;font-weight:bold">DefinitionContainer21</span>, <span style="color:red;font-weight:bold">PhysicalParition11</span>, <span style="color:blue;font-weight:bold">PhysicalParition21</span> and <span style="color:blue;font-weight:bold">PhysicalParition211</span> are the channel roots.
 All of the elements and models under them are in their respective channels.
-Color-coding is used to identify each tree.
-Everything in <span style="color:red">red</span> is in Subject1's channel.
-Everything in <span style="color:blue">blue</span> is in Subject2's channel.
+Color-coding is used to identify the three channels in this example.
+Everything in <span style="color:red">green</span> is in the first channel, <span style="color:red">red</span> is in the second channel.
+Everything in <span style="color:blue">blue</span> is in the third channel.

 Not everything in an iModel is in a channel.
-Everything that is not below a Channel Subject is considered part of the *Shared Channel*.
+Everything that is not below a Channel root element is considered part of the *Shared Channel*.
 The Shared Channel may be modified by all applications.
 In the diagram above, everything in black is in the Shared Channel.

 ## ChannelKeys

 Every channel has a `channelKey` that is used for controlling write access to it.

->Note: `channelKey` is distinct from the Code of the Channel Subject element.
+>Note: `channelKey` is distinct from the Code of the Channel root element.
 It is a key chosen by the application that creates a channel and is not visible to the user.
-More than one Channel Subject may use the same `channelKey`.
+More than one Channel root Elements may use the same `channelKey`.
+The third Channel in the the example above assumes there are two Channel root elements using the same `channelKey`.

 ## ChannelControl